bumptech/nitro/docs/nitro.md

 with the frame, it does not necessarily mean all associated memory will be released, yet.

-Also, many of the functions to send frames take ownership by default of the frames and
+Keep in mind that many of the functions to send frames take ownership by default of the frames and
 NULL out your frame pointer.
 So unless you have a frame you got via `nitro_recv`, or